about aligned living tasmania

 about clare raffety

 I began practicing yoga in 1981 in New Zealand, and teaching yoga in 1991.
 My first yoga class, at 17 years old, highlighted a territory I wanted to explore, and the journey continues.
 I consider myself a life-long student, studying and calibrating my practice and teaching as best I can to current understanding of the body, mind, and heart.
 I have trained in yoga therapy, fascial fitness, acupressure, craniosacral therapy, yoga philosophy, and meditation with some of the worlds most renowned teachers.
 In 2002 I founded Yoga from the Heart in Hobart, Tasmania, and grew and directed it until 2019.
 I have been fortunate to lead numerous workshops, and teacher trainings over the years.
-At the heart of what I offer is a strong calling to help others self-regulate, access their innate wisdom and potential for vitality so they can thrive and contribute their gifts in our world.
+In 2020 I was appointed as an Lecturer at the University of Tasmania working with postgraduate students to develop mindfulness, self-awareness and self-regulation.
+At the heart of what I offer is a strong calling to help others access their innate wisdom and potential for vitality so they can thrive and contribute their gifts in our world.

 a bit more detail …